Skip to main content

 For programmatic access, Breadbox offers two interfaces:

-• REST API — Use GET /api/v1/transactions with query parameters to filter, sort, and paginate.
-See the API reference for the full parameter list.
+• REST API — Use GET /api/v1/transactions with query parameters to filter (date, account, user, category, amount, search), sort, paginate, and filter by tags (tags= / any_tag=).
+See Transactions API for the full parameter list and Tags API for attaching and detaching tags.

-• MCP server — AI agents connect to Breadbox’s MCP server and use tools like query_transactions and count_transactions to query data in natural language workflows.
-See the MCP overview for setup instructions.
+• MCP server — AI agents connect to Breadbox’s MCP server and use tools like query_transactions, count_transactions, and update_transactions to query, categorize, tag, and summarize in natural-language workflows.
+See MCP overview for setup and MCP Reference for the full tool list.

 Soft deletes